 While producing it can be more labor-intense than other varieties of beer is well worth it when you get the same level of quality and flavor variety that some of these top 10 offerings can produce.

-If you are interested in something new or you want to explore a whole new world of flavors with your IPA, you should consider picking up some of the beers on this list.
+If you are interested in something new or you want to explore a whole new world of flavors with your IPA (or even NEIPA), you should consider picking up some of the beers on this list.

 Join the popular movement in beer drinking and beer making with IPAS!